-Philadelphia 76ers, Joel Embiid agree on a max contract extension: source
+Philadelphia 76ers, Joel Embiid agree on five-year, $148-million contract extension

 Mbah a Moute persuaded Embiid's parents to let him move 6,000 miles to Florida, and helped enrol him at Montverde Academy, one of the best high school programs in the country.

-He played just 28 games in his lone season at Kansas and 31 in three years with the Sixers – 59 games that matter in four years, worth $148-million and counting.
+He played just 28 games in his lone season at Kansas and 31 in three years with the Sixers — 59 games that matter in four years, worth $148 million and counting.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.